 Duco allows you to clearly identify which pass a given item was matched or partially-matched in.
 When Multi-pass is being applied to a process, a Matching Pass column will be displayed.
 This column will list the applicable pass that achieved the match or partial-match.

 Note that this column is optional.
-Its display can be opted into or out of from the View menu.
+Its display can be opted into or out of from the Columns option that is on the right side of the panel.